-CSCI 1106 Fundamentals of Computer Science I, 4 credits Prerequisite: CSCI 1101 procedures, control structures, static data structures, file manipulation, and recursion.
+This is the first course in a two-course sequence for students who are planning to major or minor in Computer Science.
+Emphasis is on algorithm design, analysis, and refinement.
+Topics will include functions, control structures, static data structures, file manipulation, and recursion.
 The C++ programming language will be used as a formal way of expressing algorithms and data.
 (CR-fall, spr)